 Alarming conditions to fat dogs

 Dog obesity is a growing problem in the United States, and it can lead to a variety of health issues, including diabetes, heart disease, and arthritis.
 The ideal weight for most dogs is just a bit more than half of what’s considered a healthy weight for humans.
-While it’s easy to identify obesity in dogs like bulldogs or Great Danes, other breeds might be more difficult to tell.
+While it’s easy to identify obesity in dogs like French bulldogs or Great Danes, other breeds might be more difficult to tell.